One to One (Carole King album)

 One to One is the twelfth studio album by American singer-songwriter Carole King, released in 1982 by Atlantic Records.
 It is also the name of the accompanying concert video.
 The album peaked at number 119 on the Billboard 200.

-One to One the video contains on-camera comments by Carole King as well as live performances from One to One the studio album, and some of her best-known songs from previous LP's.
+One to One the video contains on-camera comments by Carole King as well as live performances from One to One the studio album, and some of her best-known songs from previous LPs.

 Critical reception

 The New York Times wrote that "King good-naturedly dishes out humanitarian truisms like chicken soup."
 The Globe and Mail noted that "the band of folk-jazz musicians she has assembled around her is Nashville and California perfect," but deemed the album a "likeable, although undistinguished collection of songs."